bbc/tams/docs/appnotes/0008-timestamps-in-TAMS.md

 Since TAMS is designed to support any media unit rate, time values are recorded at nanosecond resolution.
 Timeranges are represented using a pair of timestamps separated by an underscore, with markers for inclusivity and exclusivity.
 A high-resolution timestamp is easily converted to/from a media unit count for display or other purposes.
-See [the open-source mediatimestamp library](https://github.com/bbc/rd-apmm-python-lib-mediatimestamp) for more details of formats and conversion routines.

 ### Uniqueness & linearity